newt10/homebridge-appletv-now-playing/README.md

 In order to retrieve credentials for your Apple TV, please follow these step

-1. Execute the cli application bundled with this package from the package directory
+1. Execute the cli application bundled with this package from the package directory (this would most likely be _/homebridge/node_modules/homebridge-appletv-now-playing_)
 ```
 /path/to/homebridge-appletv-now-playing $ node .\bin\cli.js
 ```